Annapurna Circuit Trek with Tilicho Lake

 Dharapani

-Day 3 | Trek from Dharapani to Chame (2,610m)
+Day 3 | Trek from Dharapani to Chame (2,670 m)

-The trail from Dharapni enters alpine forests of pink, oaks, firs, and maple.
+The trail from Dharapani enters alpine forests of pine, oaks, firs, and maple.
 Similarly, we can also get a clear view of Annapurna II, Annapurna IV, and Lamjung Himal as we continue trekking forward.
 En route, we will pass by settlements and walk alongside the banks of Marsyangdhi River.
 We will gradually ascend through the forest path to reach Chame.
 It takes quite some time to climb through the steep uphill trails.
 Chame is one of the biggest villages and the headquarters of the Manang district.
 A dense green forest surrounds the village, and we can see gorgeous mountain vistas here.
 We will stay overnight at Chame.

 6 hours